Maryblessing/Maryblessing/README.md

 - 👋 Hi, I’m Maryblessing
-- 👀 I’m a community designer with 4 years of experience designing community strategies that keeps a community relevant and valuable.
+- 👀 I’m a community designer with 4 years of experience designing community strategies that keep a community relevant and valuable.
 My work spans across the EdTech, FinTech, NGO and open source ecosystem.
 - 🌱 I’m currently delving into the world of data analysis with Python
 - 💞️ I’m looking to contribute to any impactful projects
 - 📫 Reach me on LinkedIn https://www.linkedin.com/in/ukdevv/